 Noob Reviews: A new smoker’s guide to the best beginner smokes.

-The Macanudo Cafe is well known as a top selling, mild-bodied, and new-smoker-friendly cigar.
+The Macanudo Cafe is well known as a top selling, mellow, and new-smoker-friendly cigar.
 Developed in Jamaica under the guidance of Ramon Cifuentes of Partagas, it sports a Connecticut shade wrapper, Dominican filler, and a binder grown in the Tuxtla Valley of San Andres.
 Today’s vitola is the Hyde Park (5 1/2×49), the most common size smoked in this line.

 The cigar was filled solid, with just a slight give when squeezed.
 Its wrapper has very fine, almost imperceptible tooth and some taught wrinkles around the seams.
 The band is muted and a bit austere, but unmistakable.
 If you have a magnifying glass handy, you can also find a little note from the makers.

 Smelling the wrapper and filler, I picked up some fresh honey with a pinch of vanilla.
 It reminds me of standing in line at a bakery, taking in the collective sugary sweet aroma.
 The pre-light draw had a bit more resistance than I expected, but not too much.
 It brought me a tobacco and raisin flavor, with some plum hovering around in the background.

 After ignition, the first thing I noticed was a fairly dense wood flavor and some tame black pepper.
 The cigar easily put out giant balloons of smoke.
 The burn went a little off track, but must have read my mind and promptly corrected itself.
 Eventually the body on the wood flavor started to thin out a bit, and revealed itself to be a pretty standard cedar flavor.
 I found myself staring at the ash over and over.
 It was a vibrant, off-white and the texture reminded me of coral stone.
 Passing notes included some subtle leather and a strong, hearty, momentarily-blinding chocolate milk.